2021 Producers Underserved by Crop Insurance Projects

 Award Amount: $87,216

-This project will help small veteran and beginning farmers in West Virginia manage production and marketing risks through the understanding of crop insurance programs and risk management concepts.
+This purpose of this project was to assist small beginning and veteran farmers in West Virginia manage risks through the understanding of crop insurance programs.

 2. How Do You Know Your Pricing is Right, and Your Investment is Protected?